 Charles Palmer was born in South Shields in 1822.
 He was born into a family of ship owners and timber merchants.
-He received his education in his home town for some years then attended the much esteemed Dr Bruce’s Academy in Newcastle Upon Tyne.
+He received his education in his hometown for some years then attended the much esteemed Dr. Bruce’s Academy in Newcastle Upon Tyne.
 He joined the firm of John Bowes as a managing partner in 1847.
 With the development of railways, coal from other areas of the country could be sent to London a lot quicker.
 Those parts of the country that still relied on sailing ships, like the north, were at a great disadvantage.
 The average sailing collier, from the Northern pits, would take a month.
-That was until The John Bowes was built she had a speed of eight, or nine knotts, did not need to rely on winds and could do the round trip within one week compared to a sailing collier that would take a month.
-Here maiden voyage was on 27th July 1852, Arriving in London on the 30th July, she was back on the River Tyne by August 3rd taking three weeks of the standard time of a sailing ship.
+That was until The John Bowes was built she had a speed of eight, or nine Knotts did not need to rely on winds and could do the round trip within one week compared to a sailing collier that would take a month.
+Her maiden voyage was on 27th July 1852, Arriving in London on the 30th July, she was back on the River Tyne by August 3rd taking three weeks of the standard time of a sailing ship.

 During the late 1800’s the company went on to have the highest output of ships in Britain.
-During the company’s life-time Palmers would launch 900+ ships, keeping careful details of each ship built.
+During the company’s lifetime, Palmers would launch 900+ ships, keeping careful details of each ship built.

 Prior to the construction of the John Bowes launched on the river in June 1852, an iron paddle tug called the Northumberland launched in April 1852, she was the first of his ships small and of little consequence, yet the industry would develop into a major supplier of ships.